SypherRed/SB_Addons_Unofficial/README.md

 ### Translation Command How to:

-* Set your desired config parameters in "/Addons/settings/transconfig.yml"
+* Set your desired config parameters in "/Addons/Configs/translate.yml"
 * Create the channel for logging translations to (e.g. translations)
-* Do "npm install @vitalets/google-translate-api"
+* Do "npm i @vitalets/google-translate-api"